 Fish cooks quickly in a hot skillet, making these fish tacos a fast and easy meal.
 Just prepare the vegetables while the fish cooks, then wrap sliced fish and vegetables in soft flour tortillas.

-1 pound (454 g) skinless cod or mahi mahi filets
+- 1 pound skinless cod or mahi mahi filets

-2. Serve the fish in the Old El Paso Flour Tortillas with lettuce leaves, bell pepper, cilantro, green onions, and a squeeze of lime juice.
+- Serve the fish in the soft taco tortillas with lettuce leaves, bell pepper, cilantro, green onions, and a squeeze of lime juice.